jakearchibald/jakearchibald.com/static-build/posts/2020/09/avif-is-exciting/index.md

 Back in ancient July [I released a talk](https://www.youtube.com/watch?v=F1kYBnY6mwg) that dug into how lossy and lossless image compression works and how to apply that knowledge to compress a set of different images for the web.
 Well, that's already out of date because _AVIF has arrived_.
 Brilliant.

 AVIF is a new image format derived from the keyframes of AV1 video.
-It's an open format, and it's already supported in Chrome 85 on desktop.
+It's an royalty-free format, and it's already supported in Chrome 85 on desktop.
 Android support will be added soon, Firefox is [working on an implementation](https://bugzilla.mozilla.org/show_bug.cgi?id=avif), and although it took Safari 10 years to add WebP support, I don't think we'll see the same delay here, as Apple are a member of the group that created AV1.

 What I'm saying is, the time to care about AVIF is _now_.
-You don't need to wait for all browsers to support it – you can use [client hints](https://developers.google.com/web/fundamentals/performance/optimizing-content-efficiency/client-hints) to determine browser support on the server, or use `<picture>` to provide a fallback on the client:
+You don't need to wait for all browsers to support it – you can use [content negotiation](https://developer.mozilla.org/en-US/docs/Web/HTTP/Content_negotiation/List_of_default_Accept_values#Values_for_an_image) to determine browser support on the server, or use `<picture>` to provide a fallback on the client:

 <link href='https://fonts.googleapis.com/css?family=Just+Another+Hand|Inconsolata:700' rel='stylesheet' type='text/css'><style>
   .img-diagram-figure {